 • Plain and unprocessed oatmeal

-Also bear in mind that feeding your dog a variety of the aforementioned meals might help keep them content until you can fetch their normal food.
+This is just for temporary basis, so bear in mind that feeding your dog a variety of the aforementioned meals might help keep them content until you can fetch their normal food.

 Drinks Your Dog Can Have Besides Water

-Here are those drinks that your dogs won’t react negatively to and that will encourage them to drink while not endangering their health so that you may give them safe drinks.
+Now without wasting time, here are those drinks that your dogs won’t react negatively to and that will encourage them to drink while not endangering their health so that you may give them safe drinks.

 • Coconut water